Frankalexej/COMP2113GroupProject/README.md

 ### Troops:
 There are four types of troops with different functions or capabilities.
--Soldier(`兵`) soldiers have an attack point of 2, a life of 2, and a portability of 1.
-A soldier costs 100 money to train.
+-Soldier(`兵`) soldiers have an attack point of 2, a life of 2, and a portability of 1, and a cost of 100.
--Engineer(`工`): engineers have an attack point of 1, a life of 2, and a portability of 1.
-An engineer costs 150 money to train.
-Enigeeer' s primary function is to build factory (spend money to update `工` to `厰` in the same location)
+-Engineer(`工`): engineers have an attack point of 1, a life of 2, and a portability of 1, and a cost of 150.
+Its primary function is to build a factory, which means players can spend money to update `工` to `厰`.
--Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 4, a life of 3, and a portability of 2 block.
-One LAV costs 300 money to build.
+-Light Armoured Vehicle(LAV) (`車`): LAVs have an attack point of 4, a life of 3, and a portability of 2, and a cost of 300.
--Tank (`炮`): Tanks have an attack point of 6, a life of 5, and a portability of 1.
-A tank costs 600 money to build.
+-Tank (`炮`): Tanks have an attack point of 6, a life of 5, and a portability of 1, and a cost of 600.
 -Attack point: the hurt level it can cause to his enermy in each winning round.
--Life: How many failing round it can bear before death. e.g. Life point is 2.
+-Life: How many failing round it can bear before its death. e.g. Life point is 2.
 If it is beaten for two rounds, it dies.
 -Portability:
 1: it can move to 3* 3 grids whose center is the troops' location.
 2: it can move to 5* 5 grids whose center is the troops' location.

 ### Battle procedure:
-In a certain battle, it could have several rounds to cause one's death.
+In a certain battle, it could have several rounds to cause one's death, which is an end of a battle.
 Each round's result is a random event gernerated by computer.
-In rach round, the winer will cause the loser's life decrease by the attack point of the winner.
+In each round, the winer will cause the loser's life point decrease by the attack point of the winner.
-Once one side's life is 0 (or < 0 in coding level), it dies.
-The other side wins and occupy this grid.
+Once one side's life point is 0 (or < 0 in coding level), it dies.
+The other side wins and occupies this grid.

 ### Recover Life:
 Both Buildings and troops' life level can be recovered to its maximum level with certain cost.

 ### Winning condition:
-One player occupy the other one's capital.
+One player occupies the other one's capital.

 ## Features
 Presumably, we use objects to represent the troops, factories and terrains.
 They all derive from one base class.